 Dr. Salim’s practice in Rwamwanja

-Dr. Salim often visits patients in their homes.
+As a psychiatrist, Dr. Salim often visits patients in their homes.

 As a psychiatrist, Dr. Salim regularly sees patients whose mental health has suffered after experiencing a life-threatening event.
 Some, like Obedi, have mental health conditions that worsen without continuous care.
 Others are reeling from tragic losses or the severe stress of leaving behind their homes.